TimNN/cargo-lipo/README.md

 3. Next, go back to your *"Build Settings"* and add a *"Library Search Path"* of `$(PROJECT_DIR)../myproject/target/universal/$(CONFIGURATION:lower)`.
 This will provide the right search paths for both debug and release.

 4. Finally, add a second *"Run Script"* build phase but leave this one at the bottom (so it runs after the build is complete).
 Name this one "delete Rust static libraries" and make it run on every build.
+(While it may seem counter-intuitive to delete the library we just built, it's needed to make Xcode's new build system run the build script each time.
+Back in the days when there were just two target platforms -- x86_64 and arm64 -- the output of cargo lipo would have both and a rebuild wouldn't be necessary.
+But now that there are actually three target platforms -- x86_64, arm64, and arm64-simulator -- the built library can only have one of the arm64 variants.
+Every time you change the target platform, the library will need to be rebuilt, but Xcode can't detect that because it's looking at mod dates not at target platforms.
+So we always delete the built library after it's linked, in order to force it to be rebuilt with the correct target the next time through.)
 The content of this phase should be something like:
    ```bash
    # Delete the built libraries that were just linked.
    # If this isn't done, XCode won't try to rebuild them